2011 Wisconsin Act 23: Legal challenges

 the proximity of the upcoming general election and the fact that absentee ballots were sent out without any notation that proof of photo identification must be submitted, over written dissent by Justice Samuel Alito, joined by Justices Antonin Scalia and Clarence Thomas.

 On March 23, 2015, the Supreme Court denied the plaintiffs' petition for a writ of certiorari.

 On October 19, 2015, Judge Adelman, entered the order denying the injunction.
 However, on April 12, 2016, the Seventh Circuit reversed and remanded, with Judge Easterbrook finding the plaintiffs could now challenge the law as it had been applied individually.
 On July 19, Judge Adelman found that the state was applying the Act unconstitutionally, ordering the state to allow anyone who makes an affidavit of their eligibility to vote in the November general election.

 On July 29, 2016, in a separate trial in the United States District Court for the Western District of Wisconsin in Madison, U.S. District Judge James D. Peterson also found the Act was applied unconstitutionally but ordering more limited oversight.
 On August 10, 2016, the Seventh Circuit stayed Judge Adelman's injunction, leaving in place Judge Peterson's order.

 Judge Peterson held a new hearing after reading news reports in The Nation magazine that the state was ignoring his order.
 On October 13, 2016, Judge Peterson entered an order expanding his oversight but still not permitting voters to swear eligibility by affidavit.
-The United States presidential election in Wisconsin, 2016 was held on November 8.
 After a long appellate process, Judge Peterson's ruling was reversed by the 7th Circuit Court of Appeals in June 2020.